While I have always dabbled in various artistic endeavors, for most of my adult life,

-My work was being juried into regional and national quilt shows and exhibits when a recurring pain in my right flank led to the diagnosis of appendix cancer in 2009, but I've made it now through seven surgeries (three so far in 2014.)
-The cancer is still lurking, beating it back now with chemo once again, but I'm still surviving and have the prospect of participating in a second clinical trial that will help others as well as (hopefully) me!
+My work was being juried into regional and national quilt shows and exhibits when a recurring pain in my right flank led to the diagnosis of appendix cancer in 2009, but I've made it now through twelve surgeries and two clinical trials.
+The cancer is still lurking, possibly growing, but I'm surviving.
 I am still in this fight with profound thanks to the amazing expertise of my surgeons and doctors (how did I become such a doctor collector? *grins*) and all the wonderful support of my fabulous friends.
 This dread disease has led to many positive things in my life, including leading the development and running of a successful and highly entertaining competition, “Project Iron Quilter”, at the 2009 Tompkins County Quilters Guild biennial quilt show which benefited the Cancer Resource Center of the Finger Lakes and reprised in 2011.
 It has also stimulated my creativity and has inspired several quilts, some of which have been exhibited nationally.
 But most of all, it showed me that my fellow humans are tremendously compassionate, caring, and supportive friends.
 You are all amazing and I would be lost without you.
 Thank you!